Access the Airflow web interface

 • LOCATION: the region where the environment is located.

-The gcloud command shows the properties of a Cloud Composer environment, including the URLs for the web interface.
+The Google Cloud CLI command shows the properties of a Cloud Composer environment, including the URLs for the Airflow UI.
 The URLs are listed as airflowUri and airflowByoidUri:

 config: